sswahn/bind/README.md

 ```

 ### Render Components
-To attach your application (or component) to the DOM, use the `render` function.
+To attach your application to the DOM, use the `render` function.
 This function expects the component and a DOM root element as its arguments.
 ```javascript
 render(App(), document.getElementBy('root'))
 ```